alabsi91/reanimated-color-picker/README.md

 # :small_blue_diamond:Prerequisites

-- Use the links below to follow the installation instructions.
+- Follow the installation instructions by using the links provided below.

 - [react-native-gesture-handler](https://docs.swmansion.com/react-native-gesture-handler/docs/installation) version `2.0.0` or higher.